GuruMaps/iOSManual/03-settings.md

 ##Synchronization {#sync}

-Galileo Offline Maps allows you to synchronize all your data to make your collections visible and available through all your iOS devices using your Facebook or iCloud account.
+Guru app allows you to synchronize all your data to make your collections visible and available through all your iOS devices using your Facebook or iCloud account.

-App uses Facebook/iCloud login only can be done, this does not let the Galileo post or share your data.
+App uses Facebook/iCloud login only can be done, this does not let the Guru post or share your data.

 To enable the synchronization feature, go to the app Settings > Sync and select the desired synchronizing option.
 Use the same login on all your devices to keep the data synchronized.